itjraymond/kotlin.demo.fun_with_composition/README.md

 Nothing very serious here :-).

-Only two things that may be worth mentioning for those who are starting with Kotlin:
+Only three things that may be worth mentioning for those who are starting with Kotlin:
 * Notice the function types
 * Notice the very succinct kotlin syntax.
 * Notice the curried function syntax.